NicolasImagawa/e-commerce-sales-pipeline/README.md

   <br>

 - Data Warehouse: PostgreSQL;
-- Infrastructure: Terraform creates all databases and schemas in the warehouse;
+- Infrastructure: Terraform creates all additional databases and schemas in the warehouse;
 - Extraction: Python to handle REST API requests;
 - Cleaning: Pandas;
 - Loading: